kayleyseow/CS-102/04. Loops/Chapter4Notes.md

 - In the code, you are just checking to see how the pretest, ```while (i<10)``` checks the integer

 #### A Second Type of Loop
+- Another type of loop is the for loop
+- The ```for``` loop counts
+  - It is sometimes called a counter-controlled loop

 #### An Example of a ```for``` Loop
 This code below demonstrates how to use a ```for``` loop